-In the early '00s, breakup bangers were a staple of the pop diet.
-They came in the form of the defiant, such as Kelly Clarkson's Since U Been Gone, the snarky like Beyonce's Irreplaceable, and in the case of Justin Timberlake's Cry Me A River, the downright bitter.
+In the early 2000s, breakup bangers were a safe bet to grab headlines and strong chart positions.
+They came in the form of the defiant, such as Kelly Clarkson's Since U Been Gone, the snarky, like Beyonce's Irreplaceable, and in the case of Justin Timberlake's Cry Me A River, the acerbically bitter.

-When it comes to Cry Me A River, a song supposedly (almost certainly) aimed his ex Britney Spears, it inspired a song that is a much rarer strand on the breakup banger spectrum: a response, titled Sweet Dreams My LA Ex.
+When it comes to Cry Me A River, a song aimed his ex Britney Spears, such was the tabloid frenzy surrounding it that it inspired a response in the form of Sweet Dreams My LA Ex.

-The track was written by '90s popstar-turned-songwriter Cathy Dennis, who thought Britney might be interested in having a pop back at her former boyfriend.
+The track - released 18 years ago this week - was penned by '90s popstar-turned-songwriter Cathy Dennis, who thought Britney might be interested in having a pop back at her former boyfriend.
 It turned out she wanted to be the bigger person, so it was eventually offered to a singer in search of her big breakthrough hit: former S Club star Rachel Stevens.

-She'd barely let the wounds of her own band breakup heal before unleashing Sweet Dreams 15 years ago this week, arriving just a month after S Club's final single Say Goodbye had left the Official Singles Chart.
+Barely allowing time for the wounds of her S Club breakup heal, Rachel unleashed Sweet Dreams just a month after S Club's final single Say Goodbye had left the Official Singles Chart.

-Rachel's profile was sky high at the time, and a Number 1 seemed like a shoo-in.
+Rachel's profile was sky-high at the time, and a Number 1 seemed like a shoo-in.
 What hadn't been accounted for was the surprise arrival of a group called Black Eyed Peas, whose track Where Is The Love? was taking off across the world.
-Rachel's pull wasn't strong enough overpower BEP, so it had to settle for Number 2, selling 66,361 copies to BEP's 79,289.
+Even in the middle of its six-week run at Number 1, Rachel wasn't strong enough overpower BEP, so it had to settle for Number 2, selling 66,361 copies compared to BEP's 79,289.
 Conspiracy theorists will note that Where Is The Love? was co-written by and features uncredited vocals by Timberlake - just saying.

-As things stand, Sweet Dreams My LA Ex has sold 255,756, including 1.75 million streams, since while Where Is The Love's combined sales stand at 1.4 million.
+As things stand, Sweet Dreams My LA Ex has 284,000 UK chart sales, including 4.84 million streams, since while Where Is The Love is on 1.9 million, including 104 million streams.